Student Complaints Procedure

 University of Salford

 You need to ensure that your complaint is received by the University within 10 working days of the response provided at stage 1.

 Your complaint will be acknowledged by the Quality and Enhancement Office and if your complaint has been received in time and your concerns can be reviewed through the Student Complaints Procedure, it will be sent to the relevant School or Service for investigation.
-You will receive information about how will investigate your complaint.
+You will receive information about how we will investigate your complaint.

 A written response will be sent to you, normally within 30 working days from the date the investigator is appointed.

 If you have received the outcome of your stage 2 complaint and you are unhappy with the outcome, you can request a review of the outcome.
 This is the final stage in the University’s Procedure.